cpietsch/vikus-viewer-script/README.md

 node umap.js -i /path/to/images
 ```

-`/path/to/images` should be pointed low res images (made with the texture script) in the 1024px resolution.
+`/path/to/images` should be pointed to low res images (made with the texture script) in the 1024px resolution.
 After you run the script a `tsne.csv` will be generated.
 Copy the csv into the data folder of your VIKUS Viewer instance.
-Then you can add layouts or remove the lime layout in the [loader.layout](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/config.json#L10) section of the config.json.
+Then you can add layouts or remove the timeline layout in the [loader.layout](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/config.json#L10) section of the config.json.
-To add yout custom layout add this entry: `{"title": "Similarity", "url": "tsne.csv" }`
+To add your custom layout add this entry: `{"title": "Similarity", "url": "tsne.csv" }`